Gondwana (India)

-Gondwana, also known as Gondaranya, the land of Gondwana, is a region of India named after the Gondi people.
-The supercontinent, Gondwanaland, was named after the Gondwana region, because it contained some ancient fossil-bearing rock formations.
+Gondwana, also known as Gondaranya, is a region of India named after the Gond people.
+The supercontinent Gondwanaland was named after the Gondwana region, because it contained some ancient fossil-bearing rock formations.
+The Gond tribe is considered the progenitor of all Kshatriyas.
+The five major Gond Linage are Suryavansh, Chandravansh, Nagavansh, Yagyavansh, Gangavansh.

 Since Gondi people are spread widely across central India, the region has no unambiguous boundary.
-However, the core region can be considered to be the eastern part of the Vidarbha region of Maharashtra, the parts of Madhya Pradesh immediately to the north of it, and parts of the west of Chhattisgarh.
-The wider region extends into parts of northern Telangana, Andhra Pradesh, western Odisha and southern Uttar Pradesh.
+However, the core region can be considered to be the Vidarbha region of Maharashtra, Madhya Pradesh and Chhattisgarh.
+The wider region extends into parts of Northern Telangana, Andhra Pradesh, Odisha and Southern Uttar Pradesh.

 The region is part of the northern Deccan plateau, with an average height of about 600-700 metres.
 Geologically, it is mostly Precambrian rock, with some areas of Permian and Triassic age.
 In places, these older rocks are overlain with alluvium, while in the west, it is overlain by the igneous rocks of the Deccan Traps.
 The landscape is generally rugged and hilly.

 The climate is hot and semi-arid.
 Large sections are forest, specifically dry monsoon forest and monsoon scrub forest.
 Gondwana contains several national parks with tiger populations.

-Gondwana has a relatively high proportion of people from the "scheduled tribes" of India, including the Gonds.
-The scheduled tribes are recognised as economically and socially disadvantaged.
-Gonds are followers of religion based on Gondi.
+Gondwana has a relatively high proportion of people from the "Gond Tribes" of India.
+The scheduled tribes are recognised as economically disadvantaged.
+Gonds are followers of religion based on Shaiv Means Gondi.